Manoj-NR/News-App/README.md

 # News-App
-Android app technologies used to build this app are Java,XML, Android studio.
+Android app, Technologies used to build this app are Java,XML, Android studio.